-- 4.1 A student, after securing admission, shall pursue the IDP (B.Tech+M.Tech or MBA) in a minimum period of 5 Academic Years, and a maximum period of 10 Academic Years (starting from the Date of Commencement of I Year).
-The entire course of study is of five academic years, comprising of 10 semesters.
-All the I, II, III, IV and V years are on two-semester pattern. - 4.2 Each student shall Register for and Secure the specified number of Credits required for the completion of the IDP and Award of the B.Tech+M.Tech / MBA.
-Degree in respective Branch of Engineering. - 4.3 The student must secure a total of 260 credits for the IDP 174 credits for the B.Tech.
-Degree Program, plus 86 credits for the M.Tech./ MBA Program. - The course work and curriculum for first 3 years (6 Semesters) would be same as that the Regular B.Tech (4 year) in the relevant branch of Engineering.
+- 4.1 A student, after securing admission, shall pursue the B.Tech.
+UGP in a minimum period of 4 Academic Years, and a maximum period of 8 Academic Years (starting from the Date of Commencement of I Year). - 4.2 Each student shall Register for and Secure the specified number of Credits required for the completion of the UGP and Award of the B.Tech.
+Degree in respective Branch of Engineering. - 4.3 Each Semester is structured to provide typically 24 Credits (24 C), totaling to 192 Credits (192 C) for the entire B.Tech.
+Programme.